pau1tuck/nodejs-projects/node.js/theory/tldr/websockets.md

 Websockets are a key component of modern web development that enables real-time bidirectional communication between clients and servers.
 In this essay, we will explore the concept of Websockets, understand how they work, and examine their significance in Node.js applications.

+---

+## OVERVIEW

+Websockets in Node.js enable quick, two-way communication between a server and its clients, facilitating real-time updates.
+Instead of the HTTP request method which establishes a new connection for each interaction, Websockets keep a single connection open for as long as communication occurs.
+They work particularly well with Node.js due to its event-driven architecture which allows for efficient handling of multiple concurrent connections.

+* Websockets use the WebSocket protocol to create and maintain a persistent connection with the server, allowing continuous data exchange.
+* The protocol initiates with a handshake, and if successful, establishes the connection for bidirectional communication.
+* Websockets deliver real-time updates and, due to the persistent connection, quickly send data to clients, making them suitable for applications like chat apps, live dashboards, and so on.
+* The non-blocking nature of Node.js, combined with Websockets, permits applications to scale and manage a large number of simultaneous connections without significant resource consumption.
+* You can implement Websockets in Node.js using libraries like Socket.IO.
+This simplifies the process and provides additional features like automatic reconnection and room-based communication.

+---

 ## Understanding Websockets

 Traditional HTTP (HyperText Transfer Protocol) requests follow a request-response model, where the client sends a request to the server, and the server responds with the requested data.
 However, this model has limitations when it comes to real-time communication and data exchange between clients and servers.